Roman Kofman

 Since 1990 he is the Principal Conductor of the Kyiv Chamber Orchestra of the National Philharmonic of Ukraine.

 Biography

-Roman Kofman was born on 15 June 1936 in Kyiv, Ukraine.
-He graduated from the State Conservatory (now The Tchaikovsky National Academy of Music) with a degree in violin (1961), followed by a degree in conducting in 1971.
-Since 1963 he worked as a concertmaster of the Kyiv Chamber Orchestra.
-As a conductor he performed with more than 70 orchestras from Europe, America, Asia and Africa (including WDR Symphony Orchestra Cologne, Bern Symphony Orchestra, Orchestra of the Bavarian Radio, Munich Philharmonic and others).
+Roman Avram Isakovych Kofman was born on 15 June 1936 in Kyiv, Ukraine.
+He graduated in 1961 from the State Conservatory (now The Tchaikovsky National Academy of Music) with a degree in violin, followed by a degree in conducting in 1971.
+From 1963 he worked as a concertmaster of the Kyiv Chamber Orchestra.
+As a conductor he performed with more than 70 orchestras from Europe, America, Asia and Africa, including WDR Symphony Orchestra Cologne, the Bern Symphony Orchestra, orchestra of the Bayerischer Rundfunk, and the Munich Philharmonic.

-In 2003–2008 he worked in Germany as a music director at the Beethoven Orchester Bonn.
+Between 2003–2008 Kofman worked in Germany as the music director at the Beethoven Orchester Bonn.